One of the most important things to do when starting a Virginia limited liability company is to ensure that your business name does not already exist.

 This includes Facebook, Twitter, and LinkedIn pages.

-Trademark search is an important part of the process for selecting a name before you form a Virginia LLC.
+Trademark search is an important part of the process for selecting a name before you start a Virginia LLC.

 A trademark is a phrase, word, symbol, or design representing your company and distinguishing it from others.